 …then you might want to take a peek at my course…What You Wish You Learned in Teacher College: Classroom Management.

 I’ll walk you through everything you need to know – including strategies tailored to science and math courses! – so that you can concentrate on your content instead of managing behavior.

-It starts in early July, but you can check it out now!
 Let me know if you have any questions by leaving a comment below or emailing me at firstname.lastname@example.org.